Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

        + Each row on the Market Page is a gallery of different media, ranging from short animations to illustrations to comics and merchandise.

-       + On the Contact Page, under the text area of the form, there is a file upload button for potential artists or potential clients to add their artwork of their own to their request.
+       + On the Contact Page, under the text area of the form, there is a file upload button for potential artists or potential clients to add artwork of their own to their request.

     3.  *As a Potential Artist, I want to find community links, social media links and links to all the artists' portfolios to further my knowledge and understanding of the collective.*